RodSernaPerez/NLP-Techniques/README.md

 ### FastText

 ### ELMo
 ELMo is a deep contextualized word representation that models both (1) complex characteristics of word use (e.g., syntax and semantics), and (2) how these uses vary across linguistic contexts (i.e., to model polysemy).
+It is character-based.

 Official site: https://allennlp.org/elmo